sony/nmos-cpp/Documents/Dependencies.md

 The following instructions describe how to prepare these external dependencies when building this software.

+On Windows, Visual Studio is required.
+Visual Studio 2013 has been tested extensively and more recent toolchains should also be supported.

+On Linux, ``g++`` (the GNU project C++ compiler) is supported; the GCC 4.7 release series has been tested, although a more recent compiler is to be recommended!

 ### CMake

 1. Download and install a recent [CMake stable release](https://cmake.org/download/#latest) for your platform
    Notes:
    - C++ REST SDK currently requires CMake 3.9 or higher, and using Boost 1.66.0 or higher requires CMake 3.11
+   - Pre-built binary distributions are available for many platforms
    - Some CMake modules derived from third-party sources are included in the [third_party/cmake](../Development/third_party/cmake) directory

 ### Boost C++ Libraries

 1. Download a [recent release](http://www.boost.org/users/download/)
+   Notes:
-   Note: Several Boost releases have been tested, including Version 1.67.0 (current release) and Version 1.54.0
+   - Several Boost releases have been tested, including Version 1.67.0 (current release) and Version 1.54.0
+   - On Linux distributions, a Boost libraries package may already be installed, e.g. Ubuntu 14.04 LTS (long-term support) has Version 1.54.0
 2. Expand the archive so that, for example, the boost\_1\_67\_0 directory is at the same level as the nmos-cpp directory
 3. Build and stage (or install) the following Boost libraries for your platform/toolset:
    - date_time